Detailed folding map of part of Los Angeles, extending from Santa Monica to the Doheny Estate and Baldwin Hills.

 The map includes a number of recently constructed landmarks, including the Riviera Country Club, Fox Studio, University of California, Santa Monica Municipal Airport, Occidental College Site and 5 piers (Municipal Pier, Crystal Pier, Ocean Park Pier, Venice Pier and an unnamed pier south of the Venice Pier).

-The Venice Oil Field is shown on the Road to Redondo Beach.
-The Fox HIlls Country Club, California Country Club, Rancho Country Club, HIllcrest Country Club, Los Angeles Country Club, Westwood Public Golf Course, Brentwood Country Club, L.A.
+The Fox Hills Country Club, California Country Club, Rancho Country Club, Hillcrest Country Club, Los Angeles Country Club, Westwood Public Golf Course, Brentwood Country Club, L.A.
 A.C.
 Golf Course and Bel Air Country Club are also shown.
-The Uplifters Club is also shown.